 After spending nearly four decades in the coaching ranks, Bob Junko moved to the administrative side of college football in 2007.
 Serving as Pitt’s director of player development and high school relations since 2013, Junko is a natural for the role given his tremendous football acumen and contacts.

-The 2015 season marks the 19th year of Junko’s second tour at Pittsburgh.
+The 2016 season marks the 20th year of Junko’s second tour with the Panthers.
 He initially coached at Pitt from 1982-85, serving as defensive coordinator under head coach Foge Fazio.
 He returned in 1997 as defensive tackles coach under Walt Harris and was elevated to assistant head coach in 2000.

 Prior to returning to Pittsburgh, Junko was the defensive coordinator at Kent State from 1995-96.
 Junko also served as the associate head coach and defensive coordinator for seven years at Akron (1988-94).
 He additionally held similar positions at Northwestern, TCU and Tulsa, his alma mater.

 In his first stint with the Panthers, the 1982 team received a Cotton Bowl bid and finished ninth in the country.
 The 1983 Panthers earned a Fiesta Bowl berth and ranked 19th in the final polls.

 Among the standouts on those defenses were tackle Bill Maas, defensive end Chris Doleman and defensive backs Tim Lewis and Tom Flynn, all of whom went on to careers in the NFL.
 Doleman was enshrined in the Pro Football Hall of Fame in 2012.